GeorgiaData/salesforce/README.md

 Industries Trade

-Industries Trade Other - "If your industry is not represented in our category list, enter one or more additional categories separated by commas, with up to 255 characters."
+Industries Other - "If your industry is not represented in our category list, please enter additional categories describing your company.
+Separate categories with commas using up to 255 characters total."

 Company Description - "Brief Company Description"